Do Muslims believe in Moses (PBUH) and the Torah?

 “[Aaron] said, “O son of my mother, indeed the people oppressed me and were about to kill me, so let not the enemies rejoice over me and do not place me among the wrongdoing people.”
 (Quran 7:150)

-Thus began a series of events in which Moses (PBUH) repeatedly guided the Children of Israel towards the worship of One God, whilst enduring from some, their complaints and taunts:
+Then began a series of events in which Moses (PBUH) repeatedly guided the Children of Israel towards the worship of One God, whilst enduring from some, their complaints and taunts:

 “And remember when Moses said to his people, “O my people, why do you harm me while you certainly know that I am the messenger of Allah to you?”
 (Quran 61:5)